khalid-hussain/shaheen/chap10.md

 "That was not my dream.
 Actually, I had learned about my father's plot and now Angela has informed me about this conspiracy."

-Bringing a remorseful smile to his face Badr Bin Mughira said, "If this is a conspiracy then it would be so thorough that escaping now would be in vain.
+Bringing a remorseful smile to his face Badr bin Mughira said, "If this is a conspiracy then it would be so thorough that escaping now would be in vain.
 Not only would have the rope ladder vanished but his men would now be around the four walls below.
 But Rabia, if destiny would want me to deliver a task,